LazicNikola/Gym-Website---Project/README.md

 - Responsive Gym Website Design Using HTML CSS & JavaScript.
 - Contains animations when scrolling.
 - Includes a form to calculate body mass index.
+- Includes a form to subscribe.
-- Includes a form to send emails.
+- Includes a form to register.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.